 What should I do if I receive a letter?

 The nudge letter does not necessarily need a response, but this certainly does not mean it can be ignored.
 It is an indication that HMRC may enquire into your tax affairs in the near future.

 We have not yet had sight of the November crypto nudge letters, but some nudge campaigns have included a ‘certificate of tax position’.
 PEM recommends that clients do not sign such a declaration as this could have significant consequences should errors or omissions later be discovered.

 If you receive a letter, PEM can review whether any action needs to be taken.
-If work is needed to bring your tax affairs up to date, our Private Client team are experts at dealing with HMRC on your behalf.
+If work is needed to bring your tax affairs up to date, our Private Client team can deal with HMRC on your behalf.
 This includes making sure you are in the best possible position regarding any penalties that could be imposed for underpaid tax.